The Wind-Up Bird Chronicle

 >You may be right, but there is more to it than that.

 Another deep silence follows.
-She is choosing her words carefully, pulling them out
+She is choosing her words carefully,

 of a drawer.